molgenis/molgenis.org/molgenis_documentation/data_explorer.md

 ### Data explorer
 One of the central plugins for many of the MOLGENIS databases is the data explorer, as the name suggests this is the pluginh to use if you wish to take a closer look at the data.

-Note that some of the compoments descibed below are only shown to people with the appropriate permissions.
+Note that some of the compoments described below are only shown to people with the appropriate permissions.

 #### description of the different components on the screen:
 On the top of the data explorer the name of the currently selected entity is shown as well as the description.